Aldersgate: Religion

-In 1554 Aldersgate Street was the scene of a fraud where Elizabeth Crofts was smuggled into a wall to pretend to be a heavenly voice.
+In 1554, Aldersgate Street was the scene of a fraud where Elizabeth Crofts was smuggled into a wall to pretend to be a heavenly voice.
 Reputedly 17,000 people came to listen to her give out anti-Catholic propaganda.

 The house of Sarah Sawyer, in Rose and Rainbow Court (approximately the site of the present Museum of London), formed one of the earliest Quaker meetings in London (before 1655).
 In 1675, it became a dedicated meeting house, the Box Meeting, used mainly by Quaker women for poor relief, on her marriage.

-28 Aldersgate Street is the approximate former location of a Moravian Church.
-On 24 May 1738, attending a meeting at the church, the clergyman John Wesley underwent a profound religious experience.
-The following year, he broke with the Moravians and founded the Methodist Society of England.
-The yearly anniversary of his experience is celebrated by Methodists as Aldersgate Day.
-Wesley's Chapel, in nearby City Road, remains a major focal point of the worldwide Methodist movement.
+The property at 28 Aldersgate Street is the approximate former location of a Moravian Church.
+On (24 May 1738) / May 24, 1738, while attending a meeting at the church, the Anglican clergyman John Wesley underwent a profound religious experience that he described as a "warming of the heart".
+The following year, he left the Moravians and founded the Methodist Society of England.
+The yearly anniversary of his experience is celebrated by Methodists on Aldersgate Day.
+Wesley's Chapel, in nearby City Road, remains a major focal point of the worldwide Methodist charismatic movement.
+Aldersgate Renewal Ministries (ARM) is a global movement where people may experience their own Pentecost, pray for healing, pray God's will in a heavenly language unknown to the speaker (tongues), encounter and pray with the Holy Spirit using spiritual / charismatic gifts that are listed in 1 Corinthians 12 of the Holy Bible.
+Working with churches in the Wesleyan heritage (including the United Methodist Church), people encounter the Holy Spirit, and are encouraged to live supernatural, Holy Spirit-filled lives.
+ARM teaches people today of the rich Wesleyan heritage and history, recognizing that John Wesley's theology of grace is in fact a theology of the Holy Spirit.